oskariorg/oskari-docs/md/documentation/bundles/framework/rpc.md

 ## Bundle configuration

-No configuration is required, but it can be used to defined allowed functions, events and requests.
+No configuration is required, but it can be used to define allowed functions, events and requests.
-If not set, sane defaulst will be used instead.
+If not set, sane defaults will be used instead.

-The default search UI can be disable through config.

 ## Bundle state